Andy-Mod/multithreading_3A/README.md

 ![Error Plot with Problem Size and Highlighted Points](data/ex7.png)

-Overall, we observe significant speed improvements.
-However, `Python` executions remain overall faster and more accurate.
+As illustreted above, there are improvement in the performance regarding the `C++` executions times.
+Unfortunatelly, `Python` executions are still broadly faster and more accurate.

 ### Conclusion